 The similarities between the deaths of Mark and Jen would not be lost on its writers.
 ‘It was interesting to see how we’d come up with similar ideas,’ admitted Bohem.
 ‘Giving people certain parameters and discovering they’ve written almost identical material does seem to validate the concept of a collective unconscious.
 For example, I was amazed to find we’d written a scene where one of the characters goes into a comic book.
 To be honest, I didn’t create that idea; it was given to me by another writer friend, Larry Wilson, who had just written it in a draft of Beetlejuice 2 that was rejected by the producers.
 Rather than see the idea go to waste he gave it to me for Nightmare 5.
 Then I read Skipp and Spector’s script and Larry’s ideas was very close to their scene.’

-Convinced that Freddy’s attack on Yvonne was an attempt to distract her from uncovering the truth about Amanda, Alice sends Yvonne to the site of the old asylum, where she enters the sinister building in search of Krueger’s remains.
+Convinced that Freddy’s attack on Yvonne was an attempt to distract her from uncovering the truth about Amanda, Alice sends her friend to the site of the old asylum, where she enters the sinister building in search of Krueger’s remains.
 Yvonne breaks apart a wall that had been erected to keep the past buried, each brick that is removed stripping away another dark secret.
 In the dream world Alice also explores the asylum, declaring her love for her son while daring Freddy to finally face the wrath of his own mother.
 Sending him back to the point of his conception, Freddy finds himself locked away with a hundred maniacs, who proceed to tear him limb from limb as Alice declares, ‘Goodnight asshole!’

 It was just me and a hundred extras